camptocamp/c2cgeoportal/doc/integrator/install_application.rst

     For Git look at GitHub's `Set Up Git page
     <http://help.github.com/win-set-up-git/>`_.
 You won't need to set up SSH
-    keys, so you only need to follow the firt section of this page.
+    keys, so you only need to follow the first section of this page.

     Once Git is installed use Git Bash for all the shell commands provided in this documentation.
 You'll need to make sure the Turtoise, Python, and Java